asalber/asalber.github.io/statistics/exercises/probability.md

 </div>

 ## Exercise 11
-In a digestive clinic from every 1000 patients that arrive with stomach pain, 700 have gastritis, 200 have an ulcer and 100 have cancer.
-After analyzing the gastric symptoms, it is known that the probability of having vomiting is $0.3$ in case of gastritis, $0.6$ in case of ulcer and $0.9$ in case of cancer.
-What is the diagnosis for a new patient with stomach pain that has vomiting?
+In a digestive clinic, from every 1000 patients that arrive with stomach pain, 700 have gastritis, 200 have an ulcer and 100 have cancer.
+After analyzing the gastric symptoms, it is known that the probability of vomiting is $0.3$ in case of gastritis, $0.6$ in case of ulcer and $0.9$ in case of cancer.
+What is the diagnosis for a new patient with stomach pain that suffers from vomiting?

 Note: Assume that the only diseases are gastritis, ulcer and cancer and that are incompatible among them.

 <div><button class="solution">Show solution</button></div>
 <div id="solution" style="display: none">
-Naming $G$, $U$ and $C$ to the events of having gastritis, ulcer and cander respectively, and $V$ to the event of having vomiting, $P(G/V)=0.5$, $P(U/V)=0.286$ and $P(C/V)=0.214$, so, the diagnosis is gastritis.
+Let $G$, $U$ and $C$ be the events of having gastritis, ulcer and cander respectively, and let $V$ be the event of vomiting, $P(G/V)=0.5$, $P(U/V)=0.286$ and $P(C/V)=0.214$, so, the diagnosis is gastritis.
 </div>